EMSL-Computing/isoforma-lib/README.md

 # Reference

 If you use IsoForma or any portions of this code please cite: Degnan et al. "IsoForma: An R Package for Quantifying and Visualizing Positional Isomers in Top-Down LC-MS/MS Data".
 Submitted to Journal of Proteome Research.

+# Modifications

+For a list of acceptable modifications, see the "Modification" column of [Glossary](https://github.com/EMSL-Computing/isoforma-lib/blob/david_develop/inst/extdata/Unimod_v20220602.csv).
+If there is a modification needed that is not in this list, please report the modification to our issues page.